Ireland 2025

 Colin Sage, PhD and Regina Sexton, MS

 Our visits today provide a window into local food cultures beginning at the Midleton Saturday Market to observe and experience the direct connections with food growers and producers.
-A tour and tasting at the Midleton Jameson Distillery continues the focus on local production.
-Our lunch will be at Sage Restaurant, where we will enjoy the culinary delights of multi award winning chef Kevin Aherne who will join us after lunch to answer questions about the joys and challenges associated with sourcing local ingredients.
-We finish with a visit to meet Frank Hederman at Belvelly Smokehouse, one of the few traditional smokehouses remaining in the world where, for more than 25 years, Frank has smoked fish using a technique where fish is smoked hung over beachwood chips.
+Our lunch will be at Belvelly Smokehouse, one of the few traditional smokehouses remaining in the world where, for more than 25 years, Frank Hederman has smoked fish using a technique where fish is smoked hung over beachwood chips.

 Irish potatoes for sale at Midelton Saturday market